-The Mission, Value, and Strategic Plan of the MSSLP Program
+The Mission, Values, and Strategic Plan of the MSSLP Program

 Our mission is to provide clinical education for graduate students in the Viterbo MSSLP program that prepares them for faithful service and ethical leadership in speech-language pathology.
-This mission is consistent with the mission statement of Viterbo university (Mission, Identity, Values, and Vision | Viterbo University); the College of Nursing and Health; and the Department of Communication Disorders and Sciences Department | Viterbo University).
-Faculty and students adhere to established scope of practice and ethical behaviors as defined by the American Speech-Language-Hearing Association (ASHA) (see Appendix B).
-In addition, faculty and students adhere to federal laws regarding student grade/performance information (The Family Educational Rights and Privacy Act; FERPA; see Appendix C) and protected patient/client health information (The Health Insurance Portability and Accountability Act of 1996; HIPAA; see Appendix D).
+This mission is consistent with the mission statement of Viterbo university (Mission, Identity, Values, and Vision | Viterbo University); the College of Nursing and Health (); and the Department of Communication Disorders and Sciences (Communication Disorders and Sciences Department | Viterbo University).
+Faculty and students adhere to established scope of practice and ethical behaviors as defined by the American Speech-Language-Hearing Association (ASHA) (See Appendix B).
+In addition, faculty and students adhere to federal laws regarding protected patient/client health information (The Health Insurance Portability and Accountability Act of 1996; HIPAA) and student grade/performance information (The Family Educational Rights and Privacy Act; FERPA).

 Viterbo University is committed to treating all people in a nondiscriminatory manner - that is, without regard to race, color, religion, gender, national origin, participation restriction, age, sexual orientation, or status as a parent.
 This institution and program comply with all applicable laws, regulations and executive orders pertaining thereto.
-This applies to students, faculty, staff and any patients/clients and their families served.
+This applies to students, faculty, staff and any patients/clients and their families served (CAA Administrative Standard 1.6).